-Aaron serves as AnLar’s Director of Federal Initiatives, helping federal clients improve their collection and use of data, streamline their business processes, and develop structures to better support their own stakeholders and grantees.
-No stranger to a project plan, needs assessment or grantee data collection, Aaron helps AnLar clients better align their efforts to their organizational goals and deploy their resources more efficiently.
+Aaron courageously leads multiple initiatives within AnLar as a Director of Federal Initiatives, helping federal and state clients improve their collection and use of data, streamline their management processes, and develop structures to better support their own stakeholders and grantees.
+No stranger to a project plan, policy memo or needs assessment, Aaron helps AnLar clients better align their efforts to their organizational goals and deploy their resources more efficiently.

 Growing up in Vermont, Aaron relishes any opportunity to educate his colleagues on the differences between grades of maple syrup or recant the day he defeated the daughter of former Governor Howard Dean in a chess tournament in 1995.
-When not singing the praises of his Green Mountain homeland or saving mankind from inefficient processes, Aaron can be found planning international adventures with his wife and continuing his lifelong pursuit of the perfect corned beef sandwich.
+When not singing the praises of his Green Mountain homeland or saving mankind from inefficient processes, Aaron can be found playing golf, watching stand-up comedy, or relaxing in his hammock reading travel books.
+Aaron, an avid traveler, loves planning international adventures with his wife and continuing his lifelong pursuit of the perfect corned beef sandwich.
 Learn more or reach out below: